mrange/CppStreams/README.md

 # TODO

-NEXT: 008
+NEXT: 010

-7. 006 - performance: Add performance tests
+1. 006 - performance: Add performance tests
-8. 007 - coverage: Add code coverage tests
+1. 007 - coverage: Add code coverage tests
-2. 001 - general: Capture by RValue reference as implied here: [capture-by-universal-reference](http://stackoverflow.com/questions/21238463/capture-by-universal-reference)
+1. 001 - general: Capture by RValue reference as implied here: [capture-by-universal-reference](http://stackoverflow.com/questions/21238463/capture-by-universal-reference)
-3. 002 - iteration_sink: Check return type, if void return false
+1. 002 - iteration_sink: Check return type, if void return false
+1. 008 - general: Use static_assert to check argument types
+1. 009 - general: Use std::forward in API functions
-4. 003 - from: Should capture the container by value if RValue reference
+1. 003 - from: Should capture the container by value if RValue reference
-5. 004 - test: Figure out how to test negative type test cases (these will trigger compilation errors).
+1. 004 - test: Figure out how to test negative type test cases (these will trigger compilation errors).
-6. 005 - general: Not happy with the requirement to capture this in lambdas, find alternative
+1. 005 - general: Not happy with the requirement to capture this in lambdas, find alternative

 ## Done